Oklahoma City Fraud Defense Attorney: Adam R. Banner P.C.

 Oops!
 Something went wrong while submitting the form

-Fraud includes any act or omission that is intended to deceive another party in order to influence him or her.
-In addition, the influenced party must have reasonably relied on the fraud to his or her own detriment.
+The definition of fraud is the intentional deception or misrepresentation of facts, including any act or omission intended to deceive another party in order to influence their decisions.
+To constitute fraud, the defrauded party must have reasonably relied on the deception and in the process incurred legal or financial harm.

 • A misrepresentation made by an individual with actual or constructive knowledge of the false nature of such misrepresentation;